Plantar Fasciitis Ultrasound-Guided Injection Procedures

 Continued Medical Education

-This Plantar Fasciitis Injection Ultrasound-Guided Procedure Training provides an in-depth understanding of the basic principles of how to perform ultrasound-guided plantar intrafascial and perifascial injections.
-Review traditional illustrative anatomy and sonographic anatomy of the plantar fascia and relevant surrounding structures.
-Explore the use of ultrasound to evaluate plantar fascia pathologies, including plantar fasciitis and plantar fascia tear/rupture, and clinical indications for performing ultrasound-guided injections.
-Patient positioning, sonographic techniques, and scanning approaches used in performing such procedures are covered, as well as imaging tips, pitfalls, and potential procedure complications.
+The Plantar Intrafascial & Perifascial Injections: Ultrasound-Guided Procedure Module teaches one the basic principles of how to survey foot anatomy on ultrasound and then perform ultrasound-guided plantar intrafascial and perifascial injections.
+The course begins with a review of traditional illustrative anatomy and then describes sonographic anatomy of the plantar fascia and relevant surrounding structures in detail.
+The use of ultrasound to evaluate plantar fascia pathologies, including plantar fasciitis and plantar fascia tear/rupture, is discussed, along with clinical indications for performing ultrasound-guided injections.
+Patient positioning, sonographic techniques, and scanning approaches used in performing such procedures are covered.
+The course concludes with technical tips and pitfalls, potential complications, and a summary of salient teaching points.
+Six different simulated procedure points help one develop the visuospatial skills required to successfully perform ultrasound-guided plantar intrafascial and perifascial injections.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the American College of Emergency Physicians, the Illinois College of Emergency Physicians, and SonoSim, Inc. The American College of Emergency Physicians is accredited by the ACCME to provide continuing medical education for physicians.